Neve-Project/neve-ports/USING_GIT.md

 hash.
 A Git history is a chain of commits, all the way to the first one.

 Git also supports branches.
 A branch represents a particular history.
-The `master` branch is the primary one in `nports`.
+The `master` branch is the primary one in `neve-ports`.
 You can have custom branches which diverge from the `master` branch in their own ways.

 Git histories are immutable, so changing it results in a new history starting